Fuseh/CodingHW/README.md

 ### 🧊Assignment #3 (November 26, 2021):
 Prompt the user to enter three numbers (in separate prompts).
 These numbers can be integers, real numbers, or positive/negative numbers.
 Take the numbers the user inputted and store them in an array.
 Then, produce an output in one row the three numbers the user input separated by a ",".
 On the next line print the sum of the array.
-On the following line, print the average of the array.
+On the following line print the average of the array.
 Finally, thank them for their time.

 [Click Here to View My Answer](https://github.com/Fuseh/CodingPractice/blob/master/Assignment3.java)